MarioCascades/ceokr/docs/01_Platform_Decisions.md

 ---

-# 8. Administration Owns Organizational Management
+# 11. Administration Owns Organizational Management

 Administration is the organization's management entry point.

-Administration is responsible for organizational configuration and

-management capabilities such as:
+Administration is responsible for capabilities such as:

 - Organization
 - Departments
 - Teams
 - Users / Members
 - Roles and Permissions

-- Performance management configuration
+- Performance Sheet management
+- Member OKR management
 - Dashboards
 - Reports
 - Settings
 - AI configuration

-Administration does not replace the Builder.
+Administration does not create separate performance engines.

-Administration provides management and navigation entry points into the
+Administration provides management and navigation entry points into the appropriate domain models.

-Builder where appropriate.
+For Member OKRs, Administration manages the member's actual OKR data.

+For Performance Sheets, Administration manages the reusable presentation definition and opens the shared Builder.

 Status